2 Peter 3:14-16

 Have you ask Him to search your heart?

 True Peace is a gift of Christ (Jn 14:27) and results in an inner repose and quietness, even in the face of adverse circumstances.
-And because the peace that God gives is independent of our circumstances, it simply defies human understanding (see note Philippians 4:7).
+And because the peace that God gives is independent of our circumstances, it simply defies human understanding (Php 4:7-note).
 This Greek word is the word from which our English "serene" (clear and free of storms or unpleasant change, stresses an unclouded and lofty tranquility) "serenity" is derived.

 Webster defines peace as a state of tranquility or quiet, freedom from disquieting or oppressive thoughts or emotions, harmony in personal relations, a pact or agreement to end hostilities between those who have been at war or in a state of enmity, state of repose in contrast with or following strife or turmoil.